 So, what to take to Thailand for 3 weeks?
 Thailand is a pretty tropical country so even in the rain season, you will find that it clears quickly and before you know it, the weather is good enough to lounge on the beach.
 For tips on what to pack for Thailand, check out Wandering Quinn.

 Planning A Trip To Thailand | 3 Weeks In Thailand Costs

-So we are now on to how much money to take to Thailand for 3 weeks.
+So we are now on to how much money to take on the ultimate Thailand vacation.
 As I mentioned above when it comes to hotels it really depends on your preference on comfort.
 You will be glad to know that there are plenty of amazing places to stay from hostels to luxury hotels and villas that won’t break the bank.
 Food is also super cheap too as you have your pick from tasty street food to lux Michelin star restaurants.

 Your flight will mainly be the most costly of expenses for the trip to Thailand.
 Hotels can be as cheap as £20 a night.
 For budget hotels in Phuket check out my review of Gold Diggers Resort and for mid range check out my post on Ikon hotel and for something more in the Luxury hotel market we also stayed at Renaissance Hotel in Phuket.